Elkennard/dynamic_landing_page/README.md

 # DYNAMIC LANDING PAGE

 A Basic landing page.
-I Enjoyed this simple programme and it helped me understand the basic fundamentals of programming.
+I enjoyed this simple programme and it helped me understand the basic fundamentals of programming.

 [Live Site](https://landing-page-ek.netlify.app/)

 ## Features
  - Saves the name and focus of the day for the user
  - Displays the date and time
- - Backaground image and greeting changes depending on time of day (morning, afternoon and evening).
+ - Background image and greeting changes depending on time of day (morning, afternoon and evening).

 ## Installation
 ```bash